Devon-Stephens/post-install-config/README.md

 <img src="https://i.imgur.com/kRp2sLC.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-- Configure the settings you would like your Department to have and User Access.
+- Configure the settings you would like your department to have and user access.
 </p>
 <br />